Monte Sant'Angelo Mercy College

-Monte Sant'Angelo Mercy College (commonly referred to as Monte Sant'Angelo or Monte) is an independent Roman Catholic single-sex secondary day school for girls, located in North Sydney, on the lower north shore of Sydney, New South Wales, Australia.
+Monte Sant'Angelo Mercy College (commonly referred to as Monte Sant'Angelo or Monte) is an independent Roman Catholic single-sex secondary day school for girls, located in North Sydney, New South Wales, Australia.

 Founded by the Sisters of Mercy in 1875, Monte is the oldest independent girls school on Sydney's north shore, and caters for approximately 1,600 students from Year 7 to Year 12.

 The College is affiliated with the Association of Heads of Independent Schools of Australia (AHISA), the Australasian Mercy Secondary Schools Association (AMSSA), the Alliance of Girls Schools Australasia (AGSA), and is an affiliate member of the Association of Heads of Independent Girls' Schools (AHIGS).

 Since 2007, Monte has offered its students the option of the International Baccalaureate Diploma (IB) program.
 Including the MYP and SYP programs.

 History

 Monte Sant'Angelo is the oldest independent girls' school on Sydney's north shore.
 The College was established in 1865, on the corner of Miller and McLaren Street, North Sydney, by Mother Ignatius McQuoin of the Sisters of Mercy.
 By 1879, the school had outgrown its original site and subsequently moved to its current location at Miller Street.
 The name of the College is taken from Monte Sant'Angelo, a centre of religion, culture and learning in Gargano, Italy.